The King of Yesterday and Tomorrow

 The King of Yesterday and Tomorrow (九五至尊 (gau2 ng5 zi3 zyun1)) is a Hong Kong comedy television drama produced by Siu Hin-fai and TVB.
 It originally aired on TVB Jade from 27 January to 21 February 2003.
-According to legend, Yongzheng Emperor of the Qing dynasty may not have died of natural causes and was actually assassinated.
+According to legend, the Yongzheng Emperor of the Qing dynasty may not have died of natural causes and was actually assassinated.
 The plot is an imaginative time-traveling story based on the continuation of what happens after the assassination attempt.

 With an average of 2.21 million viewers (34 points), the drama is the fourth highest rating drama series of 2003.
 It received five nominations at the TVB Anniversary Awards, winning four.
 Maggie Cheung Ho-yee won the TVB Anniversary Award for Best Actress and one of twelve My Favourite Television Character awards, while Paul Chun won My Favourite Powerhouse Actor.
 Kwong Wa was nominated for the TVB Anniversary Award for Best Actor, and won one of twelve My Favourite Television Character awards.

 The name of the show is a pun as 九五 refers to both the scope of the Emperor's power (九五至尊 means the most respected person who holds dominion over the nine X and five X) and also to office work hours (九五 is short for 九到五, meaning Nine to Five).

 Plot

 Qing dynasty

-The story begins in Qing dynasty, China with Yongzheng Emperor disguising himself among commoners to have a meal outside the imperial courts.
+The story begins in the Qing dynasty, China with Yongzheng Emperor disguising himself among commoners to have a meal outside the imperial courts.
 At the restaurant he encounters a woman named Lui Sei-leung who was under attack by loan sharks for not returning debts.
 The emperor comes across her situation, and pays off the debt for her.
 Later during a ship departure, Lui approaches the emperor and thanks him for his deed.
 She suddenly reveals herself to be a Ming Dynasty revolutionist and attempts to kill the emperor.
 The boat is then all of a sudden caught in a time-traveling vortex/hurricane.